lotmi/master_thesis/README.md

 # Repository for the Master Thesis project by Lotte Michels

-This repository contains the following folders:
+This repository contains the code that was used for the reported deep learning experiments.

 ## Code Tree:
  * [analysis_and_visualization](./analysis_and_visualization): notebooks for data exploration and visualization of the experimental results.
  * [CODE](./CODE): all code scripts to run the deep learning experiments.